crh225/angular-github-issues/README.md

 This repository searches's github for repositories.
 You can then drill down into each repository and see a list of issues for the past seven days.

 # ngrx/redux version with multiple entities
-New features in this version:
+New features in this version include Search and Dashboard!

 Ability to search by any repository, and then drill into the repositories issues.
 This example show how to use multiple entity's in ngxr.
+The main search page is now a dashboard of barcharts for each repository

 For a live demo: http://chrishouse.us

 The code for this demo is the current master branch

 # ngrx/redux version with lazy loading and shared modules